sumo47/kotlin_learning/README.md

    - Database
    - Type Convertors
    - Migrations

+* USE room db
+   - You create an abstract class that extends RoomDatabase.
+   - Annotate this class with @Database where you provide the list of entities and the database version.
+   - Within this class, you define abstract methods to access Data Access Objects (DAOs) which will be used to interact with the database.

 * kept - annotation processor
 * room always execute livedata in background thread

+* Room Type Convertors
+* Singleton Patternl̥
+* Examples

+* Type Convertors
+   - SQLite only supports -
+     1. NULL
+     2. INTEGER
+     3. REAL
+     4. TEXT
+     5. BLOB